safra36/PlayerSkin/README.md

 ## Configurations

 ### Configuring Database
-- In order to use the plugin's database, you must add an entry for plugin's database in `database.cfg` like this:
+- In order to use the plugin's database, you must add an entry for plugin's database in `databases.cfg` like this:
 ```
 "Databases"
 {